Getable/styleguide-js/README.md

 ### Style Checking

-Tools like [jscs](https://github.com/jscs-dev/node-jscs) can strictly enforce a code style.
+Tools like [jscs](https://github.com/jscs-dev/node-jscs) and [eslint](https://eslint.org) can strictly enforce a code style.
 This makes it easy to ensure that developers can look at code they didn't write and more quickly understand what's going on.
 However, style-checking failures can be painful to deal with.
 Leave the implementation up to the team working the the project.

 Generally, these work well in small projects.
-A sample `.jscrc` is in this repo.
+A sample `.jscrc` and `.eslintrc` is in this repo.

 ### Linting